mitre/cascade-server/README.md

 The functionality is exposed via a RESTful API and a web interface.
 CASCADE uses Python Flask and Gevent to create an asynchronous HTTP server.

+## Interactive Demo:

+If you'd like to play around with Cascade and some sample data, check out the interactive demo in the [brawl-demo](./brawl-demo/) directory.

 ## Requirements
 There are a number of requirements to run CASCADE:
-* Python 2.7 and the associated libraries listed in the [requirements.txt](requirements.txt).
+* Python 3 and the associated libraries listed in the [requirements.txt](requirements.txt).
 * A MongoDB server running locally
 * CASCADE can retrieve sensor data stored in either Splunk or ElasticSearch.
 This data must be normalized and stored in the [Cyber Analytic Repository](https://car.mitre.org/wiki/Main_Page)